pw2712gz/auth-starter/README.md

-# Full Stack Auth Starter
+# Full Stack JWT Auth Starter

 A clean, full-stack authentication starter built with Spring Boot 3 (Java) and Angular 19 (TypeScript) thats ready for production and easy to deploy on AWS.